The geometry of maximal representations of surface groups into SO(2,n): Relation with the Guichard-Wienhard construction

 Let $[P]$ and $[Q]$ be two distinct points in $\H^2$.
 Then the intersection between the tangent spaces to $f(\H^2)$ at $f([P])$ and $f([Q])$ is the point $[PQ]$, which never belongs to $\Ein^{1,2}$.
 Indeed, up to applying an element of $\PSL(2,\R)$, one can assume that $[P] = [X^2+Y^2]$ and $[Q] = [aX^2 + bY^2]$.
 One easily compute that

-which never vanishes when $a$ and $b$ are positive.
+which never vanishes when $a$ and $b$ are of the same sign.
 By construction, it follows that $\dev_{\rho_0}$ is injective.

-Let us finally prove that $\dev_{\rho_0}$ is surjective onto $\Omega^1_\rho$.
+Let us finally prove that $\dev_{\rho_0}$ maps surjectively onto $\Omega^1_{\rho_0}$.
 Let $P$ be a non-zero polynomial of degree $4$ such $Q_4(P) = 0$.
-Assume by contradiction that $[P]$ is not in the image of $\dev_{\rho_0}$.
+Suppose that $[P]$ is not in the image of $\dev_{\rho_0}$.
 Then $P$ is not divisible by a positive definite quadratic form and $P$ thus splits as a product of $4$ linear forms.
-If all these linear forms are co-linear, then $[P]$ belongs to the image of $\xi_0$ and thus not to $\Omega^1_{\rho_0}$.
+If all these linear forms are co-linear, then $[P]$ belongs to the image of $\xi_1$ and thus not to $\Omega^1_{\rho_0}$.
 Otherwise, one can assume (up to applying an element of $\PSL(2,\R)$) that $P$ has the form

 One then computes that